claritychallenge/clarity_CC/README.md

 # The Clarity Challenges

+:bangbang:
+This repository has been replaced with a newer release of the Clarity code that supports all Clarity Challenges: CEC1, CPC1 and the current challenge CEC2.
+Please redirect to [https://github.com/claritychallenge/clarity](https://github.com/claritychallenge/clarity) .
+:bangbang:

 In this repository, you will find code to support all Clarity Challenges

 - clartiy_CEC1 - [The first Clarity Enhancement Challenge](https://claritychallenge.github.io/clarity_CEC1_doc/) (Closed 1st June 2021)